WesselKroos/youtube-ambilight/TROUBLESHOOT.md

 3. For Chromium browsers: The D3D11on12 graphics backend is more efficiënt.
 To enable it follow the instructions in [Select the best graphics card backend](#select-the-best-graphics-card-backend)

+## 3. NVidia RTX Video Super Resolution (VSR) / NVidia RTX Video HDR does not work

+   __To enable support for NVidia RTX Video follow these steps:__
+   1. Open the Ambient light settings
+   2. Enable the setting: Settings > Advanced
+   3. Disable the setting: Settings > Video > Video artifacts workaround

+NVidia RTX Video requires Window's Multi-Plane Overlay feature.
+The ambient light disables this feature by default to prevent graphical artifacts that appear for some users.
+For more info about these artifacts you can visit: [Issue 1155285: Occasionally checkered artifacts when using drawImage directly in the video.requestVideoFrameCallback callback](https://bugs.chromium.org/p/chromium/issues/detail?id=1155285)

 ---